-- Safe refuges for eggs and juvenile fish (eg. mangrove wetlands and other fish habitats)
+- nursery habitat (refuges for eggs and juvenile fish in areas of mangrove wetlands and other fish habitats)

 4. How do we measure the influence of these factors on fish stocks?

-To ensure a fish stock is sustainable, we look at how much biomass their is, compared to how much would have been there, prior to fishing commencing.
+To ensure a fish stock is sustainable, we estimate at how much biomass there is compared to how much would have been there prior to fishing commencing.
 This is sometimes referred to as virgin biomass or unfished biomass.
-It is an estimate only.

 How do we estimate biomass?

 Obviously, we can't count or weigh all the fish in the sea.
 The total biomass of a stock is estimated by fisheries scientists, using models based on information such as: